microsoft/DMF/Dmf/Modules.Library/Dmf_RequestTarget.md

 #### Module Remarks

 * [DMF_MODULE_OPTIONS_DISPATCH_MAXIMUM] Clients that select any type of paged pool as PoolType must set DMF_MODULE_ATTRIBUTES.PassiveLevel = TRUE.
-This tells DMF to create PASSIVE_LEVEL locks so that paged pool can be accessed.
+Clients that select any type of paged pool as PoolType must set DMF_MODULE_ATTRIBUTES.PassiveLevel = TRUE.
 * This Module does all the work of allocating the buffers and Requests as specified by the Client.
 * This Module stops and start streaming automatically during power transition.
 * This Module is similar to the USB Continuous Reader in WDF but for any WDFIOTARGET.